 For this reason at that time certain Chaldeans came forward and brought charges against the Jews.
-(NASB) Dan.
-3:8
+Daniel 3:8 (NASB)

 We do not know who their enemies were for they visited the king secretly and brought charges against the three men, calling them Jews.
 It appears they were afraid the king might reject their plan and then Daniel or his powerful friends might punish them if they failed.
 The Hebrew words for “brought charges” means “to devour in pieces.”
 It describes their slanderous passion – their hatred.
 So they came in secret, concerned only for themselves.
 They began by praising the king.

 They responded and said to Nebuchadnezzar the king: “O king, live forever!”
-(NASB) Dan.
-3:9
+Daniel 3:9 (NASB)

 Now for the next phase of the plan!
 They needed to remind the king of his decree and see if he was serious.

 You yourself, O king, have made a decree that every man who hears the sound of the horn, flute, lyre, trigon, psaltery, and bagpipe, and all kinds of music, is to fall down and worship the golden image.
 But whoever does not fall down and worship shall be cast into the midst of a furnace of blazing fire.
-(NASB) Dan.
-3:10-11
+Daniel 3:10-11 (NASB)

 At this point the king must have sensed there was a problem.
 The trap was set.
 Now they only needed to inflame the king’s emotions and let the trap fall.

 There are certain Jews whom you have appointed over the administration of the province of Babylon, namely Shadrach, Meshach and Abed-nego.
 These men, O king, have disregarded you; they do not serve your gods or worship the golden image which you have set up.
-(NASB) Dan.
-3:12
+Daniel 3:12 (NASB)